nccgroup/ScoutSuite/README.md

 The project team can be contacted at <scoutsuite@nccgroup.com>.

-### Support
+### Cloud Provider Support

-The following cloud providers are currently supported/planned:
+The following cloud providers are currently supported:

 - Amazon Web Services
 - Microsoft Azure